 Despite their numbers and economic importance, small business owners—particularly women, minorities and other underserved populations—face significant hurdles accessing capital.
-New alternative/online lending opportunities have recently sprung up to fill this market need, which is a positive development for small businesses.
-However, alternative sources of financing operate in an almost entirely unregulated market—making some small business owners vulnerable to predatory practices.
-To fully realize the economic potential of small businesses, we must ensure greater access and more options for obtaining responsible capital by:
+New alternative/online lending opportunities have recently sprung up to fill this market need, which is a potentially positive development for small businesses.
+However, alternative sources of financing operate in an almost entirely unregulated market—making many small business owners vulnerable to predatory practices.
+To fully realize the economic potential of small businesses, we must ensure greater access and more options for entrepreneurs to obtain responsible capital by:

-- Promoting responsible lending practices by lenders and brokers as set forth in the recently released Small Business Borrowers’ Bill of Rights.
+- Promoting responsible lending practices by lenders and brokers as set forth in the Small Business Borrowers’ Bill of Rights.

-- Identifying state and federal agencies that can promulgate small business lending regulations under existing law, as well as looking for more expanded legislative solutions.
+- Identifying state and federal agencies, including the Consumer Financial Protection Bureau (CFPB), that can promulgate non-bank small business lending regulations under existing law, as well as looking for more expanded legislative solutions.

 - Improving data sharing between the IRS and online lenders.

 - Supporting reauthorization of the State Small Business Credit Initiative, which funds new and existing state programs that support lending to and investment in small businesses.